Why wood carving is like chicken soup for the soul

-Vic Phillips took a woodcarving class, one of a long succession of new skills he thought he’d try on for size alongside various freelance gigs.
+Vic Phillips took a woodcarving class for beginners, one of a long succession of new skills he thought he’d try on for size alongside various freelance gigs.
 But one wonky spatula later he was hooked.
-Under his moniker SingleMaltTeapot he sells his handcrafted wooden spoons at festivals and teaches wood carving to people interested in learning how they release their inner craftsman.
+Under his moniker SingleMaltTeapot he sells his handcrafted wooden spoons at festivals and teaches wood carving to people interested in learning about releasing their inner craftsman.

 You don’t need a certain mindset or strength and it’s accessible to anyone that wants to give it a go.
 Designing a spoon is quite natural as it's is something we use every day and for much of the process you’re guided by the wood.

-The toughest part to learn is how to let yourself be guided by the wood.
+The toughest part to learn is how to let yourself be guided by the wood after I've taught the carving basics.
 When you’re collaborating with a natural element it allows anyone to give it a go and create something and carve away - something they can be proud of and something they can use.
 It’s important that it’s usable so it continues as a story for them.

 You have to focus so much, it might be that you have a sharp axe in your hand - so your mind becomes a one thought process, everything else drops away.
 When I first started this I was in a job I didn’t love - all the stress just fell away as I worked on this one thing and that pulled me into it.
 I could find this calm space, it helped me in ways over and above finding a new skill.